NeerajBhadani/spark-streaming/README.md

 This repository contains code for Spark Streaming

 # Data File
-All data files are present in `data/stocks` folder.
-However, we in our code base we are listening to `data/stream`folder.
+We will use some of the stock data available [here](https://github.com/szrlee/Stock-Time-Series-Analysis/tree/master/data).
+For example, Apple stock data present in this file: [AAPL_2006–01–01_to_2018–01–01.csv](https://github.com/szrlee/Stock-Time-Series-Analysis/blob/master/data/AAPL_2006-01-01_to_2018-01-01.csv).
+ We will take the data for a few years like `2015`, `2016`, and `2017` and manually save it to a different file like `AAPL_2015.csv`, `AAPL_2016.csv` and `AAPL_2017.csv` respectively.
+ Similarly, we will create the sample data for `Google`, `Amazon`, and `Microsoft` as well.
+ We will keep all the CSV files locally under `data/stocks` folder.
-So you can drop the files from `data/stocks` to `data/stream` folder in order to simulate the streaming data.
+ Also, create another folder `data/stream` which we will use to simulate the streaming data.

 # Medium Blogs
 1. [Apache Spark Structured Streaming - First Streaming Example (1 of 6)](https://medium.com/expedia-group-tech/apache-spark-structured-streaming-first-streaming-example-1-of-6-e8f3219748ef)